opensearch-project/documentation-website/_integrations/index.md

 You can use OpenSearch Integrations to visualize and understand log and metric data for a particular resource in OpenSearch or OpenSearch Dashboards, such as NGINX or Amazon Virtual Private Cloud (Amazon VPC) flow logs.
 An _integration_ contains a bundle of metadata, data mappings, and visualizations that make it simple to monitor data from the resource.

 The OpenSearch Project seeks your feedback on this feature.
-Let us know on the [OpenSearch forum](https://forum.opensearch.org/) how OpenSearch Integrations works for you or how it can be improved.
+Post on the [OpenSearch forum](https://forum.opensearch.org/) to let us know how OpenSearch Integrations works for you or how it can be improved.
 {: .label-yellow}

 ## Introducing OpenSearch Integrations